-A student, upon written request, may ask to repeat up to four courses (or 12 hours).
+An undergraduate student, upon written request, may ask to repeat up to four courses, or 12 hours.
+A graduate student, upon written request, may ask to repeat up to two courses, or six hours.
 The previous grade will appear on the permanent record but will not be used in calculating the quality point index.